Azure-Samples/mcp-sdk-functions-hosting-python/README.md

 Follow these instructions to scaffold your project:

-1. In your MCP project, run `azd init --template self-hosted-mcp-python-scaffold`
+1. In your MCP project, run `azd init --template mcp-python-scaffold`
 1. [TODO]
 1. In `host.json`, put the main Python script path as the value of `arguments`.